jianfurquim/api-django-rest-framework/README.md

-### Developing a RESTful API using Django REST Framework to manage an E-commerce.
+### Developing a RESTful API using Django REST Framework.
 The development of this application is exclusively for studying the involved technologies.

 ### Technologies used in the project:
   * Django 4.1